 Physics (Introduction): Middle School.
 “Science Jim” Mueller’s educational and entertaining Physics class is designed especially for homeschoolers.
 This eighteen-week course provides an introduction to gravity, friction, velocity, acceleration, Newton’s laws, electricity, magnetism, and more, while having more fun than you ever thought possible.

 Science All Around Us: This fun series of stand-alone units is meant to enrich your early elementary science classes.
-Units explore the world of plants and animals through topics such as the food chain, migration, hibernation, dormancy, camouflage, metamorphosis, pollination, and ecosystems.
+Units explore the world of plants and animals through topics such as the food chain, migration, hibernation, dormancy, camouflage, metamorphosis, pollination, ecosystems, and more.
 Lessons are brightly colored and include both hands-on and written activities.

 Science Experiments with Jason Lindsey: Jason is an award-winning science educator who loves to get kids hooked on science!
 Dive into more than 100 science experiments that demonstrate what you can do with basic household items in fun and easy experiments that will spark a love of science in your children.